 On January 1st, 2013, new E-Verify laws will be phased in for employers in North Carolina, Pennsylvania, and Tennessee.

-Pennsylvania’s new legislation (the Public Works Employment Verification Act) takes effect January 1, 2013, but only applies to public works contractors and sub-contractors where the project is valued at $25,000 or greater.
-See the law here.
+Pennsylvania’s new legislation, the Public Works Employment Verification Act, takes effect January 1, 2013, but only applies to public works contractors and sub-contractors where the project is valued at $25,000 or greater.

 Details about Tennessee’s E-Verify Requirement

-Tennesse’s Lawful Employment Act (TLEA) has already been rolled out for most Tennessee employers, but it will become effective for the final group (those with six to 199 employees) on January 1, 2013.
+Tennessee’s Lawful Employment Act (TLEA) has already been introduced for most Tennessee employers, but it will become effective for the final group of employers with six to 199 employees on January 1, 2013.
 The employee count must include employees in any state, so long as the employer is located in Tennessee.

-– It’s an E-Verify requirement that’s not.
-Thanks to a last minute change prior to passage, the law actually requires employers to EITHER use E-Verify OR maintain copies of the same identification documents they are already required to view for the Form I-9.
+- Thanks to a last minute change prior to passage, the law actually requires employers to either use E-Verify or maintain copies of the same identification documents they are already required to view for the Form I-9.
 While employers have a choice whether to use E-Verify or not under TLEA, they cannot switch back and forth between methods, because the E-Verify program requires its users to employ it exclusively for all new hires.